-I may be a little late to the party on this one, but our family recently discovered baked kale and I wanted to give it a shout out here on Cookie Madness.
-As far as snacks go, you could do a lot worse, despite the inevitability of some Kale’s nutrients being lost during the baking process.
+I may be a little late to the party on this one, but our family recently discovered baked kale chips.
+As far as snacks go, you could do a lot worse, despite the inevitability of some of kale’s nutrients being lost during the baking process.
 In fact, I’d be curious to know just how much of its nutrition is lost after 12 minutes in a 350 degree oven.
 Some sources say dehydrating it preserves more nutrients, but we haven’t advanced to that.
 Maybe now’s the time to try the built in dehydrator that my oven has on it.

 For now, my new way of making baked kale chips is with Montreal Steak Seasoning from McCormick.
 We also like it with just olive oil and a bit of salt.

 - 1 tablespoon of olive oil or more as needed

 - Coarse salt or some good seasoned salt

 - Preheat oven to 350 degrees F. Pour your olive oil onto a large, rimmed non-stick baking sheet and spread it around a little.